techidaily/site-android-transfer/source/_posts/in-2024-how-to-transfer-text-messages-from-oneplus-11r-to-new-phone-drfone-by-drfone-transfer-from-android-transfer-from-android.md

 Yes – you have read it right.
 You can learn how to send music from OnePlus 11R to iPhone using [Dr.Fone - Phone Transfer](https://tools.techidaily.com/wondershare/drfone/phone-switch/) with just one click.
 This remarkable tool by Dr.Fone can help you switch from one device to another in a few minutes.
 A highly advanced tool, it supports data transfer between Android and iPhone, iPhone and iPhone, and Android and Android.
 Since a cross-platform data transfer is supported, you won’t face any trouble moving music from OnePlus 11R to iPod, iPad, or iPhone.

 <ins class="adsbygoogle"
       style="display:block"
       data-ad-client="ca-pub-7571918770474297"
       data-ad-slot="8358498916"
       data-ad-format="auto"
       data-full-width-responsive="true"></ins>

+<span class="atpl-alsoreadstyle">Also read:</span>
+<div><ul>
+<li><a href="https://fox-blue.techidaily.com/new-elite-guide-selecting-high-quality-ringtone-downloads-for-2024/"><u>[New] Elite Guide Selecting High-Quality Ringtone Downloads for 2024</u></a></li>
+<li><a href="https://instagram-video-recordings.techidaily.com/new-radiant-reels-elevate-your-visuals-with-3-insta-tactics-for-2024/"><u>[New] Radiant Reels Elevate Your Visuals with 3 Insta Tactics for 2024</u></a></li>
+<li><a href="https://video-screen-grab.techidaily.com/updated-perfect-pair-5-sleek-webcams-with-built-in-microphones-for-2024/"><u>[Updated] Perfect Pair 5 Sleek Webcams with Built-In Microphones for 2024</u></a></li>
+<li><a href="https://screen-capture.techidaily.com/updated-the-ps3-game-viewers-guide-filming-your-playtime-for-2024/"><u>[Updated] The PS3 Game Viewer's Guide Filming Your Playtime for 2024</u></a></li>
+<li><a href="https://video-capture.techidaily.com/updated-top-10-best-offline-ios-games-you-should-try/"><u>[Updated] Top 10 Best Offline iOS Games You Should Try</u></a></li>
+<li><a href="https://fox-glue.techidaily.com/essential-underwater-videography-best-action-cameras-for-snorkelers-for-2024/"><u>Essential Underwater Videography Best Action Cameras for Snorkelers for 2024</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-photos-from-vivo-y200-to-laptop-without-usb-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Photos from Vivo Y200 to Laptop Without USB | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-use-phone-clone-to-migrate-your-infinix-smart-8-pro-data-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Use Phone Clone to Migrate Your Infinix Smart 8 Pro Data? | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-tips-of-transferring-messages-from-tecno-spark-20c-to-iphone-1415-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Tips of Transferring Messages from Tecno Spark 20C to iPhone 14/15 | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-top-5-from-honor-100-pro-to-iphone-contacts-transfer-apps-and-software-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Top 5 from Honor 100 Pro to iPhone Contacts Transfer Apps and Software | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-top-5-from-honor-80-pro-straight-screen-edition-to-iphone-contacts-transfer-apps-and-software-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Top 5 from Honor 80 Pro Straight Screen Edition to iPhone Contacts Transfer Apps and Software | Dr.fone</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/in-2024-two-ways-to-sync-contacts-from-tecno-camon-20-pro-5g-to-gmail-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, Two Ways to Sync Contacts from Tecno Camon 20 Pro 5G to Gmail | Dr.fone</u></a></li>
+<li><a href="https://hardware-help.techidaily.com/mastering-your-logitech-mx-trackpad-software-installation-walkthrough/"><u>Mastering Your Logitech MX Trackpad - Software Installation Walkthrough</u></a></li>
+<li><a href="https://android-transfer.techidaily.com/tips-of-transferring-messages-from-infinix-smart-7-to-iphone-1415-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>Tips of Transferring Messages from Infinix Smart 7 to iPhone 14/15 | Dr.fone</u></a></li>
+<li><a href="https://tech-revival.techidaily.com/why-switching-to-chatgpts-desktop-application-is-a-smart-choice-over-using-its-online-version/"><u>Why Switching to ChatGPT's Desktop Application Is a Smart Choice Over Using Its Online Version</u></a></li>
+</ul></div>